asliaydinaksan/asliaydinaksan.github.io/_portfolio/2022-12-15-variable-extrusion-with-custom-gcode.md

 Since I used the Prusa i3 MK3S printer, I looked at a gcode file I created previously with Prusa Slicer to obtain and modify the start and end gcodes.

-I created an algorithm which imports spiral curve and lofted form from Rhinoceros.
+For the middle part of the gcode, I created an algorithm which imports spiral curve and lofted form from Rhinoceros.
 Lofted form is contoured to create a series of contour curves.
 All the curves are divided by a certain number to obtain points along them.
 The points are broken down to their x,y,z coordinates.

 The x, y and z coordinates are directly fed to the middle part of the gcode as coordinates.
 The **E** variable in middle part, which is the extrusion amount, is found by a factor of the distance between two consecutive points.
 First I created a fixed extrusion component to find optimum extrusion.
 Later on, I wanted to give randomness to the extrusion amount within bounds which would print without problem.
 In the definition below, you can activate fixed extrusion by connecting **f** line and random extrusion by connecting **r** line to the division component (click on the image to see it bigger).